 If you want tomatoes that you can use into winter, it may be time to start growing a Reverend Morrow’s tomato plant.
 You can start them from seeds six to eight weeks before the last spring frost.

 Wait until the soil is warm to transplant the seedlings of Reverend Morrow’s heirloom tomatoes.
 They need a location in full sun, and prefer rich soil with good drainage.
 Keep the planting area free of weeds.

 When you start growing a Reverend Morrow’s tomato, irrigation is essential.
-Be sure the plant gets one to two inches (2.5 to 5 cm.) of water every week, either through rain or supplemental irrigation.
+Be sure the plant gets 1 to 2 inches (2.5-5 cm.) of water every week, either through rain or supplemental irrigation.